sakachin2/XE/sample/doc/xereadme.txt

-            -"v" line cmd on vertical hex line(cmd to accept 3 consecutive hex code as unicode) failed.||~v129R~ .On =3.12 panel(Compare Tool) was corrupted when filename encoding is UTF8.||~v129R~ .(WinConsole)New tool:xcfont can change font of command prompt.||~v129R~ It enables to view foreign script suach as Devanagari.      ||~v129R~ -When gb18030, differece of cursor position between charcter and vertical hex line||~v129R~ occurs for characters of CelWidth=1.                          ||~v129R~
+            -"v" line cmd on vertical hex line(cmd to accept 3 consecutive hex code as unicode) failed.||~v129R~ .On =3.12 panel(Compare Tool) was corrupted when filename encoding is UTF8.||~v129R~ .(WinConsole)New tool:xcfont can change font of command prompt.||~v129R~ It enables to view foreign script such as Devanagari.       ||~v129R~ -When gb18030, difference of cursor position between character and vertical hex line||~v129R~ occurs for characters of CelWidth=1.                          ||~v129R~
-       -Consecutive Esc key clear line cmd except label,              ||~v129R~ but cmd specified the labe get error of label not found.      ||~v129R~ -When screen is split, it may occurs that line cmd on edit panel is ignored.||~v129R~
+       -Consecutive Esc key clear line cmd except label,              ||~v129R~ but cmd specified the label get error of label not found.     ||~v129R~ -When screen is split, it may occurs that line cmd on edit panel is ignored.||~v129R~
                                                                       ||~v129I~
      (129L)                                                           ||~v129I~